gaseri/website/docs/en/teaching/materials/llvm-mesa.md

     xcore      - XCore
 ```

 Note the `amdgcn` entry in the list of the LLVM's registered target architectures, i.e. AMD's graphics processors based on the [Graphics Core Next architecture (GCN)](https://www.amd.com/en/technologies/gcn).
-As the instructions of the [Radeon DNA (RDNA)](https://www.amd.com/en/technologies/rdna) architecture are very similar to the instructions of the GCN architecture, the same LLVM backend is also used for RDNA, despite the name maybe suggesting otherwise.
+As the instructions of the [Radeon DNA (RDNA)](https://www.amd.com/en/technologies/rdna) architecture are very similar to the instructions of the GCN architecture, the same LLVM backend is also used for RDNA, despite the name perhaps suggesting otherwise.
 The situation is similar with older graphics processors: the `r600` backend supports the R600 architecture (marketing names Radeon HD 2000 and Radeon HD 3000) as well as R700 (Radeon HD 4000 series), Evergreen (Radeon HD 5000 series), and Northern Islands (Radeon HD 6000 series) architectures.

 Each architecture generation has a number of processors.
 The [official documentation of the LLVM AMDGPU backend](https://llvm.org/docs/AMDGPUUsage.html) contains the list of [processors](https://llvm.org/docs/AMDGPUUsage.html#processors) and [features](https://llvm.org/docs/AMDGPUUsage.html#target-features).
 In addition, the list of the supported processors and features of the target can be obtained using the `llc` command with `-march` and `-mattr` parameters: